McDonald's Corporation MCD

 - Issue transparent segment financials for arm's-length McOpCo and Brand McDonald's

-- IPO 20% of McOpCo with its own board (including a franchisee representative); McDonald's retains 80% control
+- IPO 20% of McOpCo with its own board (including a franchisee director); McDonald's retains 80% control

-- Require McOpCo to pay arm's-length market rent (9%) and a 4% franchise fee
+- Require McOpCo to pay arm's-length market rent (~9% of sales) and a 4% franchise fee

-- Commence McOpCo refranchising program of 1,000 units in mature markets (U.S., Canada, U.K.) over 2-3 years; redeploy capital to China/Russia
+- Commence McOpCo refranchising program of ~1,000 units in mature markets (U.S., Canada, U.K.) over 2-3 years; redeploy capital to China and Russia

-- Raise dividend payout to 90% of after-tax free cash flow and initiate incremental share buybacks using IPO proceeds and cash on hand
+- Raise dividend payout to 90% of after-tax free cash flow ($1.93/share, 5.7% yield) and execute incremental share buybacks using IPO proceeds and existing cash

 KPIs cited